Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 )

 #subsubsubsubsection("GNOME Implementation")
-In GNOME, it is possible to change keyboard layouts with gsettings or dconf.
+In GNOME, it is possible to change keyboard layouts with gsettings or DConf.
-There are other tools like gconf, but they are replaced by dconf.
+There are other tools like gconf, but they are replaced by DConf.

-GSettings is a high-level API for application settings and serves as a front end to dconf.
-The command line tool gsettings (not to be confused with GSettings) can be used to access the GSettings API @gsettings. dconf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database @dconf.
+GSettings is a high-level API for application settings and serves as a front end to DConf.
+The command line tool gsettings (not to be confused with GSettings) can be used to access the GSettings API @gsettings.
+DConf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database @dconf.

-Because gsettings is a layer for dconf, the keyboard plugin directly uses dconf for setting the keyboard layouts.
-Combined with the dconf crate, which provides Rust bindings to dconf, the plugin can easily read the keyboard layouts
+Because gsettings is a layer for DConf, the keyboard plugin directly uses DConf for setting the keyboard layouts.
+Combined with the DConf crate, which provides Rust bindings to DConf, the plugin can easily read the keyboard layouts
 @dconf_rs.
 This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple regex.